antoniog675/Python-Portfolio-Project-3/README.md

 <ul>
 <li>Big mention to my mentor Narender Singh with this project, helped me as much as he could with my problems I had</li>
-<li>YouTube, stack overflow, codeacademy and knowledge mavens to inspire with ideas and how to handle errors and validation, generating the board I used.</li>
+<li>YouTube, stack overflow, codeacademy and knowledge mavens to inspire with ideas and how to handle errors and validation,  and for generating the board that was used for this game.</li>
 <li>Code institue for allowing me to use the template and being able to deploy it on the Heroku App.</li>
 </ul>